MESS+: Dynamically Learned Inference-Time LLM Routing in Model Zoos with Service Level Guarantees: Proofs

 \end{proof}

 \begin{lemma} Let $k$ denote the random variable of the number of predictor training steps after processing $t$ requests.
 We have

 \end{lemma}

-\begin{proof} Recall that $X_t \sim \mathrm{Bernoulli}(p_t)$ is an indicator denoting whether an SGD step occurs when processing request $t$.
+\begin{proof} Recall that $X_t \sim \mathrm{Bernoulli}(p_t)$ is an indicator denoting whether an SGD step for predictor training occurs when processing request $t$.
 In the following, we assume that $k$ is the total number of SGD steps after processing $t$ requests.
 We have

 This proves the first result.

 Considering $\frac{1}{k}$, we note that

 where $\Identity_\mathcal{C}$ is an indicator function of whether the condition $\mathcal{C}$ holds.